iSEE-Laboratory/Continual-AQA/README.md

 Coming soon.

 ### Train from scratch
-Use the following script to train our model:
+Use the following script to train our model on the AQA-7 dataset.
 ```
 python run_net.py --exp_name your_exp_name \
   --gpu 0,1,2,3 --seed 0 --approach g_e_graph \